jasmin-palmer/jasmin-palmer.github.io/_posts/2025-06-06-Assessment-of-Relocated-Haptic-Feedback-in-Virtual-Environments.md

 ## My Contributions

-As the first author (and ), I led the design and development of the virtual environment used in the study.
+As the first author, I led the design and development of the virtual environment used in the study.
 I was responsible for designing the user study protocol, conducting data analysis, and creating visualizations to effectively communicate our findings.

 [See Full Dissertation Here!](https://www.proquest.com/docview/3238118287?pq-origsite=gscholar&fromopenview=true&sourcetype=Dissertations%20&%20Theses){: .btn .btn--primary}